Hetvi6122/cs-foundations/README.md

 ## 🎯 Goal
 To master the building blocks of computer science and develop clean, efficient code foundations for AI and advanced computing applications.

+## 🚀 Next Steps
+- Add implementations for Arrays and Linked Lists
+- Include Jupyter notebooks for explanation and visualization
+- Document time and space complexity for each algorithm

 ---
 *“Before machines can learn, humans must first understand.”*